icyJoseph/codejam-js/README.md

 Solved enough to pass to next round.
 My two solutions worked flawlessly on the first attempt, and also passed the hidden test cases.

-I've also solved problem 3, which now requires a small optimization for the large case, as of now it is taking too long.
+After the qualification, as practice, I solved problem 3, `Cryptopangrams`, inside the `cypher.js` file.

 ## Motivation